keboola/developers-docs/extend/component/implementation/python.md

 smallest and fastest.
 We recommend using [our templates](https://github.com/keboola/component-generator/tree/master/templates).

 ## Working with CSV Files
-We recommend that you follow the guidelines for the [Python transformation](https://help.keboola.com/manipulation/transformations/python/#development-tutorial).
+We advise you to follow the guidelines for the [Python transformation](https://help.keboola.com/manipulation/transformations/python/#development-tutorial).

 The build-in CSV functions for Python work well except when the data in the CSV file contain a null character.
 This is [usually fixed](https://stackoverflow.com/questions/4166070/python-csv-error-line-contains-null-byte) by